Iona (band)

-Iona was a progressive Celtic Christian rock band from the United Kingdom.
+Iona was a Celtic Christian rock band from the United Kingdom.
 It was formed in the late 1980s by lead vocalist Joanne Hogg and multi-instrumentalists David Fitzgerald and Dave Bainbridge.
 Troy Donockley joined later, playing the uilleann pipes, low whistles, and other instruments.

 History

 When Iona released their first self-titled album in 1990, drummer Terl Bryant, bassist Nick Beggs (formerly the bassist of Kajagoogoo), Fiona Davidson on Celtic harp, Peter Whitfield on strings, Troy Donockley on Uilleann pipes, and percussionist Frank van Essen had joined the band.
 The first album Iona is mostly about the history of the island of Iona, from which the band got its name.

 Iona returned in 1992 with The Book of Kells, a concept album with several tracks based on pages from the eponymous book.
 Terl Bryant took over on drums and percussion for the album after the Frank van Essen left.
 Fitzgerald left that year to pursue a degree in music.

 Beyond These Shores, the band's third album, was released in 1993 and included guest musician Robert Fripp.
 The album was loosely based on the legendary voyage of St. Brendan to the Americas before Christopher Columbus; the band did not intend for it to be viewed strictly as a "concept album".

 Journey into the Morn was released in 1995, a more accessible and rock-oriented album loosely based on the hymn "Be Thou My Vision".
 It is sung in Gaelic at the beginning of the album and again near the end.
 Máire Brennan, the lead singer of Celtic and new-age band Clannad, was brought in to help Hogg with the Gaelic pronunciation; Brennan also sang backup vocals.

 Two live albums followed in the late 1990s: the double-disc Heaven's Bright Sun and Woven Cord, which was performed with the All Souls Orchestra.
 Between these two albums Teri Bryant departed, and Frank van Essen returned, playing drums as well as violin.
 Frank van Essen is featured on the band's 2000 album, Open Sky.

 After being released from their U.S. contract with ForeFront Records and their U.K. contract with Alliance Records, Iona formed Open Sky Records to release material independently.
 The first new release on the label was the 2002 box set The River Flows, which featured their then-out-of-print first three albums (all remastered and several first album tracks were even re-recorded), as well as a fourth disc of unreleased tracks and rarities called Dunes.
 The first three albums have since been re-released individually with new cover art.